ABCCM Expands Services for Veterans in Western North Carolina

-ABCCM announced on Thursday, Aug.
-3, 2017, a major expansion of its Veteran Services of the Carolinas ministry with the launch of NCServes - Western, a coordinated network to provide support and information for veterans, active service members and their families in 12 Western North Carolina counties to more than 40 agencies and providers.
+ABCCM was excited to announce on Thursday, Aug.
+3rd, a major expansion of its Veteran Services of the Carolinas with the launch of NCServes – Western.
+This ministry is a coordinated network to provide support and information for veterans, active service members and their families in 12 Western North Carolina counties to more than 40 agencies and providers.
 The network launch was announced during an event at A-B Tech, which is one of ABCCM’s network partners.

 The Western network is the fourth in the state of North Carolina and extends coverage from the coastal region in the eastern part of the state to the mountains in the west, making North Carolina the most widely covered state in the nation.
 The Western North Carolina coverage area consists of the following counties: Buncombe, Haywood, Henderson, Jackson, Macon, Madison, McDowell, Mitchell, Polk, Rutherford, Transylvania, and Yancey.